Hezbollah Regime Change

 Muslim's Weekly by Trish Schuh 7/17/2006

-Al Manar often features video not seen elsewhere.
-"Many people here tune into Al Manar whether they are Christian, Druse,
+that Al Manar TV often features video not seen elsewhere.
+"Many people here tune into Al Manar whether they are Christian,

-Sunnis or what, because Al Manar has very good reporting.
+Druze, Sunnis or what, because Al Manar has very good reporting.
 Their analysis is very precise and very well thought out.
-They're

-I asked Sheikh Khoury if Sharia law liberated women to be recruited in the military or as 'suicide bombers'?
+I asked Sheikh Khoury if Sharia law drafts women for recruitment into the military or as suicide bombers?
 "Not now.
 We don't need it at the present.
 If we need it in future we would."
-But the staff at Al Manar has no combat function.
+The staff at Al Manar has no combat function.
 These sisters, daughters and mothers in the mujahedin shoot film, not bullets.